CAFE Outstanding Dissertation Award

 The E. Lisa Panayotidis Dissertation Award in the Foundations of Education

 This award is made as a legacy of E. Lisa Panayotidis (1960-2016), who did so much to promote the Foundations of Education in Canada, in particular, the study of educational history.
-The award honours a graduate whose dissertation improves educational processes in the study of Educational Foundations, or adds to the field’s body of knowledge through research or scholarly inquiry.
+The award honours a doctoral graduate whose dissertation improves educational processes in the study of educational foundations, or adds to the field’s body of knowledge through research or scholarly inquiry.

 It is presented by the Canadian Association of Foundations of Education (CAFE) to the person who has submitted the best doctoral dissertation for which a degree has been granted in Canada during the calendar year prior to the annual CAFE conference.
 Authors must be members of CAFE at time of submission.

 The dissertation must focus on an issue of relevance to the Foundations of Education in Canada.
-Broadly defined, this includes scholarship related to the study of History, Philosophy or Sociology of Education.
+Broadly defined, this includes scholarship related to the study of History, Philosophy or Sociology of Education in the Canadian context.
 All research methodologies will be considered on an equal basis.

 The application, sent via e-mail to the chair of the awards committee, must include:

-3. A substantive recommendation from the candidate’s faculty supervisor as a member of CAFE, outlining why this dissertation should be considered for the award, sent as an attachment by email from the email address of the academic institution.
+A substantive recommendation letter from the candidate’s faculty supervisor as a member of CAFE, outlining why this dissertation should be considered for the award, sent as an attachment by email from the email address of the academic institution.
 Supervisors may only support the nomination in CAFE of one dissertation per year.

-The deadline for submissions is January 31, 2020.
-Please forward the full nomination package must be received by email (pdf dissertation; supervisor nomination letter; summary; and current contact information) in Word or PDF format no later than January 31, 2020 to:
+The full nomination package must be received by email (pdf dissertation; supervisor nomination letter; summary; and current contact information in Word or PDF format) no later than January 31, 2023 to: